HL7/fhir-project-mhealth/ig-data/input/pagecontent/01_introduction.md

 MAY/NEED NOT: This is truly optional language for an implementation; can be included or omitted as the implementer decides with no implications.

-This are similar to the [Conformance Language](https://www.hl7.org/fhir/conformance-rules.html#conflang) used in HL7 FHIR and have the same meanings.
+The keywords above are similar to the [Conformance Language](https://www.hl7.org/fhir/conformance-rules.html#conflang) used in HL7 FHIR and have the same meanings.

 FHIR Resource names and field names will appear in text as `Resource`.
 Field names